cleinias/inC/Working-Notes-and-Progress.md

 |-----------------------------------------------------------------------|----------|

 1. Write general program structure as functions                          DONE
-2. Write patterns-generating function                                    DONE
+2. Write patterns-generating function                                    DONE (with all 53 patterns)
 3. Write performance generating function:
       - General setup                                                    DONE
       - Create individual *randomized* scores for player                 DONE //but as a beforehand computation